MikeMaximus/gbm/GBM/readme.txt

 - Game Backup Monitor now has support for "Dark Mode" in Windows 10 & 11.
     - Dark Mode is automatically applied based on your operating system theme, it cannot be toggled manually.
+    - GBM needs to be restarted to fully apply or remove dark mode after changing themes.
 - Installers now detect and close GBM automatically if it's running.
 - Installers will no longer look blurry with High DPI scaling.
 - Installers now automatically set the optimal High DPI compatability mode for GBM on Windows 10 or later.